 The urea breath test is used to detect Helicobacter pylori (H. pylori), a type of bacteria that may infect the stomach and is a main cause of ulcers in both the stomach and duodenum (the first part of the small intestine).

 H. pylori produces an enzyme called urease, which breaks urea down into ammonia and carbon dioxide.
-During the test, a tablet containing urea (a chemical made of nitrogen and a minimally radioactive carbon) is swallowed and the amount of exhaled carbon dioxide is measured.
+During the test, a tablet containing urea is swallowed and the amount of exhaled carbon dioxide is measured.
 This indicates the presence of H. pylori in the stomach.

 To prepare for the urea breath test, follow these guidelines:

-Do not take any antibiotics, proton pump inhibitors (Prilosec, Prevacid, Aciphex, Nexium, Protonix), or Pepto-Bismol for two weeks before the test.
+- Do not take any proton pump inhibitors (Aciphex, Nexium, Prevacid, Prilosec, Protonix) or Pepto-Bismol for at least 2 weeks before the test.

 What Happens During the Urea Breath Test?